MrR00tsuz/MasscanGUI/README.md

 ## Requirements

 - Windows operating system
+- [.NET Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.2-windows-x64-installer) (Required to run the application)
 - [WinPcap](https://www.winpcap.org/install/) (Required for Masscan)
 - [Masscan](https://github.com/robertdavidgraham/masscan) executable (masscan64.exe)

 ## Installation

 1. Download the latest release
+2. Install .NET Runtime 8.0 if not already installed (use the link above)
-2. Place `masscan64.exe` in the same directory as the GUI application
+3. Place `masscan64.exe` in the same directory as the GUI application
-3. Install WinPcap if not already installed (use the "Download WinPcap" button in the application)
+4. Install WinPcap if not already installed (use the "Download WinPcap" button in the application)
-4. Run the application
+5. Run the application

 ## Usage